 The trousers have a traditional high rise, fastened around the waist with an extended waistband tab that closes with a hook and eye in the front and the usual “DAKS top” side-tab waist adjusters with three gray mother-of-pearl buttons (as per English tailoring customs).
 Bond uses one of the buttons on the left side to fasten his light brown leather shoulder holster into place.

 Bond wears a pair of very smart black leather cap-toe derby shoes.
-Although custom dictates matching the socks to the trousers, especially when the trousers have a short break, Bond clearly is wearing very thin dark blue silk dress socks (which actually range in height during his interrogation of Dent in Miss Taro’s room).
+Although custom dictates matching the socks to the trousers, especially when the trousers have a short break, Bond wears thin dark blue silk dress socks, which actually range in height during his interrogation of Dent in Miss Taro’s room.

 Bond’s shirt and tie are standard for the first two films in the series.
 He wears a pale blue poplin Turnbull & Asser shirt with a spread collar, front placket, and no rear darts.
-These scenes offer plenty of exposure for the two-button turnback cuffs (or “cocktail cuffs”).
+These scenes offer plenty of exposure for the two-button turnback cuffs (also known as “cocktail cuffs”).

 The tie is a navy blue grenadine tie, also from Turnbull & Asser.
 At three inches wide, the ties in Dr. No are the widest that Connery wears until Diamonds are Forever in the early ’70s.
 Fashionable tie widths decreased as ties became slimmer during the decade.
 Connery bowed out in 1967 just before wide became fashionable again.